IPVP-MC/canvas/README.md

 # canvas [![Build Status](https://travis-ci.org/IPVP-MC/canvas.svg?branch=master)](https://travis-ci.org/IPVP-MC/canvas)

-A highly advanced, intelligent, and effective inventory management library for Bukkit plugins.
+A highly advanced and effective inventory management library for Bukkit plugins.
 The primary goal of canvas is to enable creation of elegant inventory systems without the quirks of existing libraries.

 ## Feature Overview
 * [Menus](#menus) - the basics of GUI creation
 * [Slots](#slots) - controlling what GUI slots do
+* [Templates](#templates) - rendering non-static items on a per-player basis
 * [Masks](#masks) - inventory slot IDs made easy!

 ## Using canvas